Carpodi/AdvancedBroadcasts/README.md

 # AdvancedBroadcasts
-This plugin is for more custom minecraft server broadcasts.
+This plugins helps you to make announcements (Broadcasts) for your minecraft server/network!